-This page provides information for ethnic communities about COVID-19 and what it means for you, your family and your communities.
-We will update this page regularly.
+We provide information for ethnic communities about COVID-19 and what it means for you, your family, and your communities.

-Our main priority throughout New Zealand’s response to COVID-19 is to support ethnic communities to ensure they have the information and resources they need.
+Our main priority throughout New Zealand’s response to COVID-19 is to support our ethnic communities.
+Ensuring you have the information and resources you need.

-We send out a regular newsletter about Covid-19 and what it means for ethnic communities in New Zealand.
+We send out a regular newsletter which includes COVID-19 and what it means for our ethnic communities in New Zealand.

 The Ethnic Communities Development Fund has been re-prioritised to unite against COVID-19.